Last Updated on January 6th, 2020

 If you have acne, you probably know that sometimes treatment just doesn’t work.
 In fact, once in a while acne treatments even make your skin worse.
 When acne treatment produces the oozy, slimy, painful symptoms we usually associate with eczema, the underlying problem typically is damage to the stratum corneum, the protective barrier of the skin.
 Fortunately, for every kind of treatment-induced acne problem, there is an easy solution.

-Skin care researchers have had difficulty understanding why benzoyl peroxide should cause allergy-like effects when very, very few people have allergies to it.
+Skincare researchers have had difficulty understanding why benzoyl peroxide should cause allergy-like effects when very, very few people have allergies to it.
 You are far more likely to be allergic to an essential oil, a perfume, a fragrance, or even another anti-acne chemical that you are likely to be allergic to benzoyl peroxide.
-But scientists with the Global Alliance to Improve Outcomes in Acne have come up with an explanation.
+But it turns out there’s another explanation.

 An ironic side effect of taking antibiotics to prevent breakouts sometimes is an even worse breakout.
 Sometimes this is just a matter of the doctor prescribing the wrong antibiotic, or the patient not taking the full course of treatment.
 The drug kills the weakest bacteria first.
 If antibiotic treatment is stopped too soon, then the more aggressive bacteria don’t have any competition and they can multiply and do even more damage.